fortinetdev/terraform-provider-fortios/website/docs/r/fortios_webproxy_forwardserver.html.markdown

 The following arguments are supported:

 * `name` - Server name.
 * `addr_type` - Address type of the forwarding proxy server: IP or FQDN.
+Valid values: `ip`, `fqdn`.
 * `ip` - Forward proxy server IP address.
 * `fqdn` - Forward server Fully Qualified Domain Name (FQDN).
 * `port` - Port number that the forwarding server expects to receive HTTP sessions on (1 - 65535, default = 3128).
 * `healthcheck` - Enable/disable forward server health checking.
 Attempts to connect through the remote forwarding server to a destination to verify that the forwarding server is operating normally.
+Valid values: `disable`, `enable`.
 * `monitor` - URL for forward server health check monitoring (default = http://www.google.com).
 * `server_down_option` - Action to take when the forward server is found to be down: block sessions until the server is back up or pass sessions to their destination.
+Valid values: `block`, `pass`.
 * `username` - HTTP authentication user name.
 * `password` - HTTP authentication password.
 * `comment` - Comment.